elksim/club-lime-classes/README.md

 - filter the table by the chosen options
 - want to generate the index page once per day when we fetch the new csv and then just serve this generated page
 - settings page where we can cut down the list of locations and workouts that get shown on the main page as options
-- actually source the rawData automatically
+- source the raw data CSV from club lime, register a fly volume and write and read the raw data from there